-- It is received by the Commission before the deadline given in the call fiche • - It involves at least the minimum number of participants given in the call fiche . - It is complete (i.e. both the requested administrative forms and the proposal description are • present) - The content of the proposal relates to the topic(s) and funding scheme(s), including any • special conditions set out in the relevant parts of the work programme - For each funding scheme there are limits on the requested EC contribution (see table • below for details), with exceptions for some topics (see work programme Section III on Implementation of calls).
-It is important to note that the upper and lower funding limits will be applied as eligibility criteria so that proposals that do not respect these limits will be considered ineligible.
+- It is received by the Commission before the deadline given in the call fiche • - It involves at least the minimum number of participants given in the call fiche (i.e at least • three independent legal entities, each of which established in a MS or AC, and no two of which are established in the same MS or AC) - It is complete (i.e. both the requested administrative forms and the proposal description are • present) - The content of the proposal relates to the topic(s) and funding scheme(s), including any • special conditions set out in the relevant parts of the work programme - The maximum requested EC contribution shall not exceed EUR 1 500 000. •

 Rules for submission of proposals, and the related evaluation, selection and award procedures (posted on CORDIS).
-ANNEX 2 29
+ANNEX 2 28